virevolai/logos-shift-client/README.md

 ## Configuration Retrieval

-The library will also support retrieving configurations every few minutes, ensuring your instrumentation adapts to dynamic environments.
+The library will also support retrieving configurations every few minutes, ensuring your logos_shift adapts to dynamic environments.

 ## Contribute